imillercrews/10sp_CAGEE/README.md

 # 10sp_CAGEE
-Scripts related to manuscript on transcriptome evolution in songbird brains across sex
+R code and bash scripts related to all figures and analyses in manuscript on transcriptome evolution in songbird brains across sex.